Modern municipal operations

-Each of the municipality’s 70 government-funded centers have been provided with TARGIT licenses, with 200 employees in total currently using the Decision Suite to give them a better understanding not only of their own department and center, but of their progress and efficiency in the entire municipality.
+Each of the municipality’s 70 government-funded centers have been provided with TARGIT licenses, with more than 400 employees in total currently using the Decision Suite to give them a better understanding not only of their own department and center, but of their progress and efficiency in the entire municipality.

 In the past, Skanderborg Municipality relied on external IT consultancy to help them wrangle data.
 “It had been such that workflow would adapt to available data,” says Lars Leth, Economist at Municipality of Skanderborg.

 Leth heads the municipality’s TARGIT implementation.
 “Now we would like to see it going the other way; that data adapts to the users.
 This will ultimately save taxpayers money because the municipality is far better equipped to collect knowledge from data.”